mrmay-dev/MagTag_World-Cup/README.md

 This script uses the amazing [World Cup JSON](https://github.com/estiens/world_cup_json) to get its information.
 For now, the Live Match page only shows the current scores.
 In-game stats will be added when they become available on the JSON.
 Looks like it'll be [happening soon](https://github.com/estiens/world_cup_json/issues/210#issuecomment-1325489429).

+# Usage

+Once setup select Schedule view or Live Game view by changing the orientation of the device.
+At the next update, the MagTag will check the orientation and display the selected view.
+For an immediate update simply click the reset button.

-Game Schedule View - Upside Up:
+## Game Schedule View - Upside Up:

 <img src="upsideup.jpeg" alt="Game Schedule View" width="400"/>

-Live Game View - Upside Down:
+## Live Game View - Upside Down:

 <img src="upsidedown.jpeg" alt="Live Game View" width="400"/>